-Ruellia simplex C.Wright is the correct and accepted scientific name for this species of Ruellia.
+Ruellia simplex C.Wright is the accepted scientific name for this species of Ruellia.
 It was named and described by Carlos (Charles) Wright in Flora Cubana in 1870.

 Origin: Mexico, South America, and the Caribbean

 Zones: USDA Zones 8a-11 (10 to 40° F)

 Notes: Can be used as a marginal water plant.

 I really like their very dark green, lance-shaped leaves with kind of a corrugated look.
 They can produce blue, purple, pink, or white flowers.
 Unfortunately, the only thing I didn’t like about mine was their pink flowers.
 I guess when Walley found his start he didn’t have a choice.

 <<<<2013 IN MISSOURI>>>>

 I sold the mansion in Mississippi and moved back to the family farm in mid-Missouri in February 2013.
 I gave up around 200 potted plants but brought quite a few with me, including all of the Mexican Petunia.